HanneloreH/PROJECTHH/readme.txt

-   --  HPC		: this file gives the preparations of running hte pipeline on the HPC supercomputer --  PIPE Nextfl..	: this file states how the pipeline software (Nextflow) was installed --  PLOT-minimum..	: this file states how the script for the minimum spanning tree was created in R --  TOOLS-Chew..test.: this file states how the chewBBACA pipeline was tested with new data --  TOOLS-Chew..tut..: this file states how chewBBACA was installed and tested following a tutorial --  TOOLS install..  : this file states how software was installed and test (except chewBBACA)
+   --  HPC		: this file gives the preparations of running hte pipeline on the HPC supercomputer --  PIPE Nextfl..	: this file states how the pipeline software (Nextflow) was installed --  PLOT-minimum..	: this file states how the script for the minimum spanning tree was created in R --  PREPPING		: this file gives a summary of steps during the preparation of the project --  TOOLS-Chew..test.: this file states how the chewBBACA pipeline was tested with new data --  TOOLS-Chew..tut..: this file states how chewBBACA was installed and tested following a tutorial --  TOOLS install..  : this file states how software was installed and test (except chewBBACA)